Fractionalized Fermi liquids and the cuprate phase diagram: Fractionalized Fermi liquids

-A key observation is that the number of spin-singlet blue dimers in the ancilla layer model is exactly $N$ more than in the dimer model of Fig.~\ref{fig:metals}, while the number of green dimers is the same.
+A key observation is that the number of spin-singlet blue dimers in the ALM is exactly $N$ more than in the dimer model of Fig.~\ref{fig:metals}, while the number of green dimers is the same.
 This is acceptable because $N$ spin singlets is precisely the number that can be accommodated in a trivial rung-singlet state of a bilayer antiferromagnet.

-The connection in Fig.~\ref{fig:ancilla_dimer} shows that the ancilla layer model is, in a sense, `minimal'.
+The connection in Fig.~\ref{fig:ancilla_dimer} shows that the ALM is, in a sense, `minimal'.
 For a FL* mean field theory with both a small Fermi surface and spinons, we need the middle and bottom ancilla layers to provide the vacancy-spin and singlet valence bonds respectively.
-And a bonus, not available in the quantum dimer analysis of Ref.~\cite{Punk15} or other approaches \cite{Mei11,Punk12}, is that it also provides a mean-field theory which captures the FL large Fermi when the bottom two layers are in a rung-singlet state.
+And a bonus, not available in the quantum dimer analysis of Ref.~\cite{Punk15,Punk18} or other approaches \cite{Spinon-dopon05,Mei11,Punk12}, is that it also provides a mean-field theory which captures the FL large Fermi when the bottom two layers are in a rung-singlet state.